merenlab/anvio/anvio/docs/programs/anvi-predict-metabolic-exchanges.md

 %(anvi-predict-metabolic-exchanges)s uses the metabolic capacity encoded in two genomes to predict which metabolites could be exchanged between two organisms, and which metabolites are unique to one of the organisms.
-The output files produced by the program are described in %{metabolite-exchange-predictions}s.
+The output files produced by the program are described in %(metabolite-exchange-predictions)s.

 By leveraging the %(reaction-network)s infrastructure of anvi'o, the program examines the overlap between the metabolic reactions that each of the two organisms can catalyze and identifies which metabolic compounds fall into one of the following categories: